Courseiva

 Why this answer

 Checking for class imbalance is critical because it can cause a model to predict the majority class and still achieve high accuracy, but fail on the minority class in unseen data.
-Option A is wrong because log transformation is for skewness, not class imbalance.
-Option C is wrong because a correlation matrix helps with multicollinearity.
+Option A (correlation matrix) is wrong because it helps with multicollinearity, not class imbalance.
+Option B (log transformation) is wrong because it addresses skewness in features, not class imbalance.

 MCQeasy